-The total receipts and accruals derived from all trading activities that do not qualify for exemption (see 6.1, 6.2 and 6.3) must be added together before the deduction of the basic exemption.
-This means that the value of the basic exemption threshold must be applied collectively to the total receipts and accruals from all commercial business or trading activities and not individually to each such business or trading activity.
+The total receipts and accruals derived from all business undertakings or trading activities not qualifying for exemption (see 6.1, 6.2 and 6.3) must be added together before the deduction of the basic exemption.
+This means that the value of the basic exemption threshold must be applied collectively to the total receipts and accruals from all commercial business undertakings or trading activities and not individually to each such undertaking or activity.

-In the case of an approved regulating or co-ordinating body of a group of PBOs, the total receipts and accruals of all the individual PBOs within the group as reflected in the consolidated financial statements will be taken into account in calculating the 5% of the total receipts and accruals.
+In the case of an approved regulating or co-ordinating body of a group of PBOs,7 the total receipts and accruals of all the individual PBOs within the group as reflected in the consolidated financial statements will be taken into account in calculating the 5% of the total receipts and accruals.
 The amount of R200 000 is not increased by the number of individual organisations within the group, as this amount is applicable to a PBO, which in this case is the regulating or co-ordinating body.